t-mart/mousehole/README.md

    ![Check now](https://raw.githubusercontent.com/t-mart/mousehole/master/docs/check-now-button.png)

 5. Et voilà!
-You should now see the current state of the service, and it will continue to update the IP address with MaM automatically.
+You should now see the current state of the service, and it will continue to update the IP address with MAM automatically.

    You don't need to do anything else!
 You can close the page.